Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 A player may, at any time, offer a Trade with another player.
 This may be done publicly, or in a Discord DM.
 The terms of a Trade may include the transfer of coins and items, as well as agreements as to future game actions by either player, and fines (as a number of coins) for violation of any agreements.

 The other player may then agree to the trade (publicly, even if the initial offer was private); in doing so, they must list any transferred coins and items, but need not list other terms of the trade.
 Upon agreement to the trade, the specified transfers occur.

+- **Rule 29:**
+No player can earn more than 100 coins per turn.
+If a player's total amount of money earned in the day Redistribution of Wealth triggers exceeds 100, gaining money due to that rule takes precedence over other effects.

+The Redistribution of wealth bit is so that we don't lose track of the amount of money in the bank